SethOberg/RPG_Heroes/README.md

 # RPG_Heroes

 ## Continous integration
-Each time a push to the master branch is done, a github action will be run, that builds the project and checks all the results from the JUnit unit tests, if there are failing unit tests, the build will fail.
+Each time a push to the master branch is done, a github action will be run, that builds the project and checks all the results from the JUnit unit tests.
+The test results will be published in a test report and if there are failing unit tests, the build will fail.

 The continous integration can be seen on the [Actions tab](https://github.com/SethOberg/RPG_Heroes/actions).